ual-cci/MSc-Coding-2/Week-1.md

 - Getting up and running with an Integrated Development Environment
 - Understanding the basics of working with C++ as a language

-This is a **CRASH COURSE** but should not be too hard given how much time we have spent learning JavaScript and GLSL, which are very similar to C++.
+This is a **CRASH COURSE** but should not be too hard given how much time we have spent learning JavaScript and GLSL, which have lots of similarities.

 If you want a nice reference for today's session, you should of course be looking here: